HomeResearch › CBAM Compliance Operations Steel

 10

-Prepare GHG Emissions Report using EU CBAM methodology by January 2027 The Report must be structured per EU CBAM Implementing Regulation requirements — not CCTS format.
-Use CCTS GEI data as foundation but adjust for EU-specific emission factors, boundary definitions, and product-level allocation rules.
+Prepare the vital GHG Emissions Report using EU CBAM methodology The final report absolutely must be structured precisely per EU CBAM Implementing Regulation requirements.
+You can carefully use CCTS GEI data as a safe foundation, but you must forcefully adjust for specific EU boundary definitions.

 January 2027